svileng/conveyor-belt/Readme.md

 # conveyor-belt
-> Asset management for Node, using globs and compatible with Gulp.
+> Flexible asset management for Node/Express, using globs and compatible with Gulp.

-ConveyorBelt is a simple Node module for Express, that helps you serve the right front-end assets, depending on the current environment.
+ConveyorBelt is a simple Node module for Express, that helps you serve the right front-end assets, depending on the current environment set as `NODE_ENV`.
 It uses [globs](https://github.com/isaacs/node-glob#glob-primer) so it plays nicely with [Gulp](https://github.com/gulpjs/gulp/).

 Written in ES6 for fun and fully tested.